ErikKalkoken/evebuddy/README.md

 ## Description

 EVE Buddy is a companion app for [Eve Online](https://www.eveonline.com/) players.
+In can perform 3 different roles:

+1. As a clone to the Eve client it can show same the information about your character, e.g. your eve mails or the current clone
+2. In addition it provides useful cross-character features, like searching for an item in
+3. It can alert you when new mail or important communication arrive

 Key features are:

 - Information about each character:
   - Assets: Full asset browser